 Packed with hilarious yarns on family, growing up and growing old, this is a marvellous book - Express

-Gervase Phinn is a teacher, freelance lecturer, author, poet, school inspector, educational consultant, and visiting professor of education.
+Dr Gervase Phinn is a teacher, freelance lecturer, author, poet, educational consultant and visiting professor of education.
 For fourteen years he taught in a range of schools, then acted as General Adviser for Language Development in Rotherham before moving on to North Yorkshire, where he spent ten years as a school inspector - time that has provided much source material for his books.
-He is a Fellow of the Royal Society of Arts and an Honorary Fellow of St John's College, York.
-He lives with his family near Doncaster.
+He has four grown up children and four grandchildren and lives near Doncaster.
+Visit Gervase's website, www.gervase-phinn.com.